-Smart contracts automate every payment ranging from rents, Security deposits, fees to maintenance, Lease, license, escrow, and purchase payments.
+Smart contracts automate every payment ranging from rent, Security deposits, and fees to maintenance, Lease, license, escrow, and purchase payments.

-Smart contracts could trigger these actions depending on the secure code embedded in the contract.
+Smart contracts could trigger these actions depending on the security code embedded in the contract.

 Therefore, such automation would reduce settlement time to seconds and even facilitate cross-border transactions without any intermediaries.

 Smart contracts could program leases, purchases, and sales agreements.
 As a result, they are automatically executed and enforced when the pre-decided conditions are met.

 Moreover, a mutual blockchain-based KYC procedure among the participants of a transaction can conduct proper due diligence on these digital identifications.